LocationMind/GeoDataCompare/Documentation/user-doc.md

 - `user`: `postgres`
 - `password`: `postgres`

-These information can be changed by modifying the [.env](../.env) file directly.
+This information can be changed by modifying the [.env](../.env) file directly.

 ### Common model

 To compare OSM and OMF data, a common model was created (for transportation data), mainly based on the OMF transportation model.
 The model is as follows:

 ![Common model for OSM and OMF dataset](./Images/common_model.png)